GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge/index.md

 ## How can I try Protected Audience API? {: #try-fledge}

-* The [Protected Audience API API developer guide](/docs/privacy-sandbox/fledge-api#try-fledge) describes how to take part in the Privacy Sandbox Relevance and Measurement origin trial and how to try out Protected Audience API for a single user by setting Chrome flags.
+* The [Protected Audience API developer guide](/docs/privacy-sandbox/fledge-api#try-fledge) describes how to take part in the Privacy Sandbox Relevance and Measurement origin trial and how to try out Protected Audience API for a single user by setting Chrome flags.